-Trump to announce action over census citizenship question: officials
+Trump to announce executive action on census citizenship question

 The U.S. Constitution specifically assigns the job of overseeing the census to Congress, limiting a president’s authority, which could complicate any effort to add the question via presidential missive.

 Trump is insistent that the question be added to the census despite the legal challenges.

-The census is used to determine how many seats each state gets in the U.S. House of Representatives and also affects how billions of dollars in federal funds are doled out across the country.
+Democratic U.S. Senator and 2020 presidential candidate Amy Klobuchar on Thursday said the Census should not ask about citizenship status and that Trump and his administration’s were pushing it “for political reasons.”

+“Now I guess you have the president looking for rational behind every painting and under every sofa in the Oval Office.
+But the truth is they don`t have a rational,” she told MSNBC, adding that any executive action would likely be illegal.

 Reporting by Jeff Mason and Susan Heavey; Editing by Alistair Bell